U-Shift/Transport-Demand-Modelling/5-GeneralizedLinearModels.md

     ## [1] 4.314129

-> **Note**: If the coefficient of variance &gt; 1, you have
+> **Note**: If the coefficient of variance \> 1, you have
 > overdispersion.

 ##### Goodness of fit

-Estimate goodness of fit parameter for the PDF of ACCIDENT.
+Estimate goodness of fit parameters for the PDF of ACCIDENT.

 ``` r
 gf<-goodfit(df$ACCIDENT,  type= "poisson", method= "ML") #Maximum Likelihood method